 - The typical output is lower than the rated output published.
 The rated levels are typically done at 77°F and 65 psi water pressure.
 Most households’ water supply is cooler than that and at a lower pressure, so if you count on 75% of the rated output, it’s closer to reality, although water quality affects that, too.
 (For example, “softened” water, in which the Ca & Mg are replaced with Na via salt pellets, is easier to filter than the original hard water, and you’ll extend the life of the RO membrane.)
-See the chart to show you how the temperature and pressure affect the rated output.
+See this chart to show you how the temperature and pressure affect the rated output.

 - They are not truly “on demand” water systems.
 If we have a system rated at 100 gallons per day, and it’s working at full capacity, that’s only about a cup per minute, and you’re not watering anything at that rate!.
 If you have a large collection of plants to water, you’re going to need some sort of storage tank to collect it in between waterings (plastic drums can usually be gotten from your local car wash at no charge).
 Systems typically come with a pressurized tank of about 3-gallon capacity, which is often sufficient (larger ones are available).